avinashchavan1/vendingmachine-backend/README.md

 ```

 -  #### /admin/add-beverage   - POST
-This adds the beverage if does not exits or else it updates the existing bevearge if the new one is changed
+This adds the beverage if does not exits or else it updates the existing bevearge if the current is changed
 ```
 body:
 {